 The shot is extraordinary, the helicopter putting us on the physical level of the VW, coming up from behind it as if it is another car, pulling to the left and passing as Shelley Duvall's name (Wendy Torrance) begins to enter the screen at about 1:30.

-Soaring bird-like past the VW toward the lake, the music predatory with sounds suggestive of a raptor, the shot passes over what may be a cleared area with a possible rock embankment that gives the peculiar feeling that something may have been previously here, constructed by people, a building.
-This is unlikely but it seems a lost imprint of humans on the mountain, apart from the road, briefly tugging at us for recognition.
+Soaring bird-like past the VW toward the lake, the music predatory with sounds suggestive of a raptor, the camera passes over what may be a cleared area with a possible rock embankment that gives the peculiar feeling that something may have been previously here, constructed by people, perhaps a building.
+This is unlikely but it seems a lost and haunting imprint of humans on the mountain, apart from the road, briefly tugging at us for recognition.
 Even if it is only illusory, aren't illusions also a part of the story.

 The title for The Shining rises (1:36).
 As the camera leaves the road and the VW behind, the voiced ululation effect begins in the music.